Develop Your Neuropathy Treatment Regime

 When people ask us “Is there anything I can do for my neuropathy?” they are really asking: Is there anything to help with the pain and other distressing symptoms?
 This is the biggest section of our list and we hope you can find a number of things here to help you.

-If you are looking for functional help with pain and improved function, check out #17 Physiotherapy, #20 Managing Fatigue, #27 Functional Neurology, #32 Physiokey and Sanakey, #39 Visualization and #37 Chiropractic.
+If you are looking for functional help with pain and improved function, check out #17 Physiotherapy, #20 Managing Fatigue, #27 Functional Neurology, #32 Physiokey and Sanakey, #39 Visualization, #37 Chiropractic, #55 Evening Primrose Oil – for pain relief, #58 Analgesics: treatments for PN, and #59 Balance Training.

 Supplements and herbals include: #11 Vitamin B, #14 Magnesium, #18 Arnica and #28 Capsaicin.
 Prescription medications for pain and symptoms include: #16 Antidepressants and #36 Medical Cannabis as well as analgesics and anti-convulsants.